Inochi2D/inochi2d/CONTRIBUTING.md

 To change the code-level documentation, raise a pull request on our [Github project](https://github.com/Inochi2D/inochi2d) and follow the template.

 [Return to top](#top)

+## Contribute test material
+We'll be happy if any artists for vtuber models donate any old model textures for testing, doing so can be done via [DMing Luna on Twitter](https://twitter.com/Clipsey5).
+Note you still retain all rights to your art/models and they will only be used for internal testing, if you at one point want to revoke your art as test material
+Just tell Luna and she'll delete the textures.

 ## Join the community
 We recommend you familiarize yourself with our [code of conduct](https://github.com/Inochi2D/inochi2d/blob/main/CODE_OF_CONDUCT.md).